Access Kubernetes resources from the Azure portal

 kubectl command-line tool, streamlining the experience for viewing and editing your Kubernetes resources.
 The resource viewer currently includes multiple resource types, such as deployments, pods, and replica sets.

 To view Kubernetes resources in the Azure portal, you need an AKS cluster.
-Any cluster is supported, but if using Azure Active Directory (Azure AD) integration, your cluster must use AKS-managed Azure AD integration.
+Any cluster is supported, but if you're using Azure Active Directory (Azure AD) integration, your cluster must use AKS-managed Azure AD integration.
 If your cluster uses legacy Azure AD, you can upgrade your cluster in the portal or with the Azure CLI.
 You can also use the Azure portal to create a new AKS cluster.

 View Kubernetes resources